/cf-optimize

 Structured optimization with before/after measurement.

-The /cf-optimize skill systematically improves performance by measuring baseline metrics, analyzing bottlenecks, implementing optimizations, and comparing results.
+The /cf-optimize skill systematically improves performance by measuring baseline metrics, analyzing bottlenecks, getting your confirmation on the approach, implementing optimizations with tests, and comparing before/after results.

 Usage